brooth/jeta-site/mysite/home/markdown/multi-modules.md

     }

-Nevertheless, `MapMetasitory` provides similar method that matches better for this case:
+Nevertheless, `MapMetasitory` provides a similar method that matches better for this case:

     :::java
     public class MapMetasitory implements Metasitory {